-A5.4.3.1 When water passes through cracks, inadequately prepared construction joints, or inadequately consolidated areas during concrete placement, the calcium compounds in the concrete can be dissolved due to the presence of small amounts of calcium ions in water.
-Since the most readily soluble calcium compound in concrete is calcium hydroxide (lime), water can leach lime from concrete.
-When calcium hydroxide the lime in concrete is leached away, and other cementitious constituents become exposed to chemical decomposition, eventually leaving behind silica and alumina gels with little or no strength (44).
-The significance of the leaching effect depends on the salt content and temperature of water [EPRI-1994].
+A5.4.3.1 When water passes through cracks, inadequately prepared construction joints, or inadequately consolidated areas during concrete placement, the calcium compounds in the concrete can be dissolved due to presence of small amount of calcium ions in water.
+Since the most readily soluble calcium compounds in concrete is calcium hydroxide or lime, water can leach lime from concrete.
+When calcium hydroxide or lime in concrete is leached away, other cementitious constituents become exposed to chemical decomposition, eventually leaving behind silica and alumina gels with little or no strength (44).
+The significance of leaching effect depends on salt content and temperature of water [EPRI-1994].
 The areas of leaching in concrete can be found in concrete structures or components subject to flowing water, ponding, or hydraulic pressure.
 The leaching action of the water can only occur if the water passes through the concrete.